Updated on 09/13/22

 What are the Best Car Straps to use?

 Answer – When it comes to finding the best car tie-down straps to use it ultimately comes down to the weight of your vehicle, as well as the personal preference of securing your trailer.
-One thing that tends to be common ground as the best car tie-down straps is Cordura sleeves which are used to help protect the tie-down strap against sharp edges.
-One of the most common sharp edges on a vehicle that most people tend to forget about is the sharp corners of the rim and tires tread.
+One thing that tends to be common ground as the best car tie-down straps are Cordura sleeves which are used to help protect the tie-down strap against sharp edges.
+One of the most common sharp edges on a vehicle that most people tend to forget about is the sharp corners of the rim and tire tread.
 Cordura is a thick material that can provide extra layers before the sharp edge gets to your strap which ultimately can make your straps last longer and can prove to be a great investment for those who transport vehicles often.

 How many Car Tie Down Straps Do I Need?

-Answer – Depending on the weight of the vehicle and the weight distribution of the vehicle’s weight are some of the factors that you should consider when picking your tie-down straps.
+Answer – Depending on the weight of the vehicle and the weight distribution of the vehicle are some of the factors that you should consider when picking your tie-down straps.
 You should never use less than four different securement points on your vehicle so at the absolute minimum you will want to use at least four car tie-down straps but most professional vehicle transporters will use eight tie-downs for the heavier or oddly shaped vehicles to provide better weight distribution.